Zhang Yimou: Early life

 During the Cultural Revolution of the 1960s and 1970s, Zhang left his school studies and went to work, first as a farm labourer for 3 years, and later at a cotton textile mill for 7 years in the city of Xianyang.
 During this time he took up painting and amateur still photography, selling his own blood to buy his first camera.
-In 1978, he went to Beijing Film Academy and majored in photography.
+In 1978, he went to Beijing Film Academy and majored in cinematography.
 He has an Honorary Doctorate Degree from Boston University and also one from Yale University.